Campaign of the Month: June 2014

 Forward Operations Unit “The Loup Garou”

-Lieutenant JG Rita Rose Vrataski “Full Metal Bitch” (Regular) – Lead Trooper.
+Lieutenant JG Rita Rose Vrataski “Full Metal Bitch” (Veteran) – Lead Trooper.

 Senior Tech Shamus Harper “Ironhide” (Regular) – Lead Tech